redoctopus/418-project-site/README.md

 ## The Challenge

 The main challenge here is not in maximizing the amount of parallelism in the program, but in speeding up and optimizing the operations needed for rendering a single frame such that the raytracer can produce real-time results (around 30fps).
 The work itself is very parallelizable, as the workload itself consists of a great many independent operations, but the computation for each ray also needs to access the metadata for the triangles it intersects, and the fact still stands that there are many individual rays that need to be computed for the entire image.
-Also note that a given CPU cannot run all that many threads at once (and certainly now as many threads in parallel as a GPU could), so it will be an interesting experience to try to see how well I can do with CPU parallelism.
+Also note that a given CPU cannot run all that many threads at once (and certainly not as many threads in parallel as a GPU could), so it will be an interesting experience to try to see how well I can do with CPU parallelism.

 ## Resources